Obi Castle Town 飫肥城下町

 Stay overnight and see the streets light up

-If you want to stay overnight, why not stay in a preserved samurai residence?
-Katsume Tei was given new life about 60 years ago and converted into accommodation for visitors.
+If you want to stay overnight, try a renovated samurai residence.
+Katsume Tei was converted into accommodation for visitors in 2017.
 You get your own private Japanese garden and the full cultural experience.

-Another old samurai residence that has been kept in its original form and made available to visitors is Oya Tei, located near to the castle.
-The flooring, ceiling, and design remain intact to this day.
+Another former samurai residence renovated from an Edo period middle-class vassal's house is Oya Tei, located near to the castle and available for stays.
 Neither provides food, but kitchens are available to prepare your own.

 In the evening, the lights that line the street outside Obi Castle light up.
 It looks spectacular and really takes your mind back to what Obi, and other parts of samurai Japan, might have looked like in their prime.